d-vesely/FANG/README.md

+# Reproducibility Study

+This repository is a fork of https://github.com/nguyenvanhoang7398/FANG.
+It adds two notebooks that contain additional code for data analysis and plotting, see `./plots_and_analysis`.

+The rest of this README is identical to the original.

 # Factual News Graph (FANG)
 This is the implementation of FANG - a graph representation learning framework for fake news detection.